Regional Committee of Communists in Macedonia: History

 Shatorov was the leader of Macedonian communists in 1941.
 He was killed under unknown circumstances in September 1944.
 There are indications he was eliminated by Tito's order as a politically inconvenient leader.

 At the beginning of 1939, the Central Committee of the Communist Party of Yugoslavia decided that Vardar Macedonia should form a regional committee.
 Svetozar Vukmanović was sent to Skopje in August of that year, and the local committee was organised under his leadership on 8 September.
 The Serb Blagoje Orlandić, was chosen as secretary.

 After organising a large demonstration in Skopje in December, Orlandić was arrested and sentenced to one year in prison.
 In February 1940, a new regional-committee leadership was elected at a meeting; Metodi Shatorov - Sharlo was elected secretary.
 In November 1940 the regional committee recognized separately from the CC of CPY a distinct Macedonian national identity, but continued also using the term "Macedonian" in its supra-national meaning.
 In June, a national regional-committee program was drawn up.
 A September 8, 1940 conference was held near Skopje, at which a political resolution was drafted and new leadership was elected.
 Under Shatorov's leadership, the Macedonian regional committee followed Communist International (Comintern) policy and maintained close ties with Georgi Dimitrov.

 After the Bulgarian takeover of Vardarska Banovina in April 1941, the Macedonian communists fell into the Communist Party of Bulgaria's sphere of influence under Sharlo's leadership.
 When the directive to organise an armed resistance movement in all regions of occupied Yugoslavia was issued, Sharlo disobeyed the order.
 He told the Central Committee of the Communist Party of Yugoslavia (CPY) that the situation in Macedonia did not permit immediate military action; propaganda should precede the formation of military units.
 Sharlo called for the incorporation of the local Macedonian Communist organisations into the Bulgarian Communist Party (BCP).
-The BCP supported the idea of a independent and unified Macedonia, contrary to the stance of CPY.
+The BCP supported the idea of an independent and unified Macedonia, contrary to the stance of CPY.
 The Macedonian regional committee refused to remain in contact with the CPY, and joined the BCP.
 Sharlo refused to distribute a CPY proclamation calling for military action against Bulgarians.
 With this act, the committee recognized Bulgaria's acquisition of Vardar Macedonia.